ssmirr/appdev-chapters/minimal-javascript.md

-# The most minimal introduction to JavaScript
+# A minimal introduction to JavaScript

 ## History